If you purchase via links below, we may earn an affiliate commission. Learn more.

 Let’s take a look at the type of dropship business you plan on creating to see if you need to take action.

-A. Your a non-US citizen wanting to use a US dropshipper to US customers – Read below.
+A. You’re a non-US citizen wanting to use a US dropshipper to US customers – Read below.

-B. Your a non-US citizen wanting to use a US dropshipper to International customers – Read Below
+B. You’re a non-US citizen wanting to use a US dropshipper to International customers – Read Below

-C. Your a non-US citizen wanting to use a Chinese dropshipper to US Customers – Setup local company.
+C. You’re a non-US citizen wanting to use a Chinese dropshipper to US Customers – Setup local company.

 The number one method of being able to use USA based dropship companies legally is to setup a limited company in Delaware.